Caramel Apple Cinnamon Rolls

 - ¼ teaspoon kosher salt

 - 1 egg, room temperature

-- 1 large granny smith, cored and finely chopped
+- 1 large Granny Smith apple, cored and chopped

-- In the bowl of an electric mixer fitted with the dough hook attachment, add 3 cups of flour, sugar, salt, powdered milk, and the yeast.
-Add the warm milk mixture and the egg.
-Beat on medium-low speed to combine.
-If the dough is sticking to the sides of the bowl, add the remaining flour, 1/4 cup at a time, until the dough begins to pull away from the sides and form a ball.
-I needed the entire 3/4 cup for my dough.
-Continue running the dough in the machine for another 5 minutes on the medium-low speed setting.
-Remove dough from hook and cover with dough (just the doughs surface) with plastic wrap.
-Let dough rest for 10-15 minutes.
+- DOUGH: In the bowl of an electric mixer fitted with a dough hook (or hand mixer with dough hook) combine 3 cups flour, sugar, salt, powdered milk, and yeast.
+Mix for a few seconds, then pour in the milk mixture and egg.
+Beat on medium-low speed until the flour is incorporated; about 5 minutes.
+If the dough is sticky, add ¼ cup of flour at a time until it pulls away and forms a ball.
+Run the mixture for another 5 minutes on medium speed.
+Remove dough from hook, spray dough with oil spray, and cover with plastic wrap.
+Let rest for 10-15 minutes.

-- In a small bowl, whisk together the brown sugar, cinnamon and ground nutmeg until combined.
+- CINNAMON BROWN SUGAR: In a small now, whisk together the brown sugar, cinnamon, and ground nutmeg; set aside.

-- When the dough is ready, turn it out onto a lightly floured work surface.
-With a floured rolling pin, roll out the dough into a 14×10 inch rectangle. (you can trim the edges with a pizza cutter if you want the dough to be a perfect rectangle).
-Using a small spatula, spread the softened butter out evenly over the entire surface of the dough.
-Sprinkle evenly with the cinnamon brown sugar mixture.
+- MAKE ROLLS: Turn the dough out onto a floured work surface.
+With a floured rolling pin, roll it out into a 14x10 inch rectangle.
+Spread the softened butter over the surface using a butter knife.
+Sprinkle evenly with the cinnamon sugar mixture.
 Top with apple and pecan pieces.
-Drizzle 1/2 cup of caramel sauce on top.
-Roll up the dough tightly, cut into 12 even pieces and place in a lightly greased 9-inch round or 13 x 9 rectangle pan*.
-I used dental floss to cut my cinnamon rolls, it’s easier than using a knife.
+Drizzle ½ of the caramel sauce on top.
+Roll the dough tightly, tuck and pinch the ends and cut into 12 even pieces, using a sharp knife or dental floss.
+Place rolls in a lightly greased or parchment-lined 13x9 baking pan.